llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   useful for Clang developers.
 For each `ACCDirectiveStmt`, Clacc extends this feature to always produce a full representation of that node's subtree including, as a specially marked child, the OpenMP subtree to which it translates.
+Clacc also adds a representation of each `ACCDeclAttr`, including the kind of its `OMPDeclAttr`, which is printed as a separate attribute, including its `IsOpenACCTranslation` property.

 Redundant AST nodes might at first seem to be a disadvantage of employing `TreeTransform` in `TransformACCToOMP`.
 However, because it